mirjoy/responsive-design-demo/README.md

 # Responsive Design Demo

-Download this starter repo and then follow along with the tutorial.
+For an easy intro to Bootstrap, download this starter repo and then follow along with the tutorial.